Offers over

 About this property

-Historic Coach House conversion
+Former Coach House conversion of considerable architectural interest

-Four bedrooms, family bathroom
+Four well-proportioned bedrooms served by a family bathroom

-Spacious sitting room with garden access
+Generous sitting room with direct access to the garden

-Enclosed garden with valley views
+Enclosed garden enjoying far-reaching valley views

 Set within a friendly and welcoming community, the property enjoys the best of village-style living with all the conveniences of the town centre nearby.
 Two highly regarded primary schools are just a short stroll away, and for lovers of the outdoors, Rodborough and Minchinhampton Commons offer hundreds of acres of stunning National Trust land to explore - perfect for walking, cycling, or simply enjoying a picnic with panoramic views.
 You’ll also find local pubs and cafés within easy reach, as well as community events that bring neighbours together throughout the year.